A5b84/held-item-info/README.md

 - Firework attributes (flight duration, shape, color)
 - Commands inside of command blocks
 - Number of bees inside Bee Nests/Beehives
+- Projectiles in a crossbow
 - Lore
 - `Unbreakable` tag
 - Sign text
 - Title of Music Discs
 - Author and generation of Written Books
+- Filled map identifier
-- Banner Pattern (only for the `Banner Pattern` items, not for actual banners)
+- Banner Pattern (both for banner pattern items and actual banners or shields)
 - Type of tropical fish inside a bucket

 Each of these can be toggled individually in-game if both [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu/files) and a recent version of [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) are installed.